 Teide volcano in Tenerife (Spain)

 The Canary Islands are pretty easy to reach from Europe, and it is even easier to travel around them as – well – they are part of Europe and I wouldn’t have to bother with issues such as exchange rate (have I ever mentioned I am hopeless at math?).
 Lots of Europeans choose to spend their Tenerife Holidays.
-My trip there wouldn’t be so much of a vacation: I would go there to quench my thirst for adventure, and with First Choice that would be an easy task.
+My trip there wouldn’t be so much of a vacation: I would go there to quench my thirst for adventure.
 Tenerife has some unique landscapes and nature.
 It is home to the Teide volcano, whose 3718 meters summit is the highest peak in Spain as well as the highest peak of any of the islands on the Atlantic.
 By now it is pretty clear that I want my 2016 to be much more about hiking and exploring volcanoes so inserting the fairly close Teide in the places I want to visit in 2016 seems quite obvious!

 Aushwitz and Birkenau in Poland

 Interestingly enough, I am writing this post on the Day of Remembrance, when Italy pays its respect to the millions of people who died in concentration camps during World War II.
 The thought of the cruelty that other human beings have gone through, of the constant violations of even the most basic human rights that still occur in the world has shaped much of who I am today – I have worked as a human rights lawyer and spent most of my life doing research for universities and non-governmental organizations.